 Assertive Fatherhood in Custody Cases

-You, as a father, should not back down from your positions during the case, either.
+You, as a father, should not back down from your position during the case, either.
 Often, fathers will back off from positions they previously held to be more reasonable or cause less conflict in a case.
-You may be the most diligent in caring father in the world who spends a great deal of time with your children.
+You may be the most diligent and caring father in the world who spends a great deal of time with your children.
 However, this means nothing, or next to nothing, if you go into your family law case with a modest goal to have a standard possession order and no more time with your kids.

-My closing point to today’s blog post is this.
-If you are a father who has spent just as much time with your children as your wife, have a desire to spend time with your children as much as you can, And are in a position to become the primary conservator children, then you absolutely should push for that goal.
+To wrap up today’s blog post, I want to make this clear: if you are a father who has spent as much time with your children as your wife, is committed to spending as much time as possible with them, and is in a position to become the primary conservator, you should absolutely push for that goal.
+If you want to know how a father can get custody, it starts with actively pursuing what’s best for your children.

 Questions about the material shared in today’s blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
+Our licensed family law attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
 These consultations are an excellent way for you to learn more about Texas family law and our law office’s services to our clients.

-undefined If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Custody E-Book.”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Custody E-Book.”

 Other Articles you may be interested in:

-4. Child Custody Basics in Texas
+- Child Custody Basics in Texas

-5. Are Dads at a Disadvantage when trying to win 50/50 custody in a Texas Divorce?
+- Are Dads at a Disadvantage when trying to win 50/50 custody in a Texas Divorce?

-6. Sole Managing Conservator in a Child Custody Case in Texas?
+- Sole Managing Conservator in a Child Custody Case in Texas?

-7. Help!!
+- Help!!
 My Ex-Spouse Kidnapped my Child

-8. How Much Will My Texas Child Custody Case Cost?
+- How Much Will My Texas Child Custody Case Cost?

-9. When Can a Minor Child Weigh in on Custody Decisions in Texas?
+- When Can a Minor Child Weigh in on Custody Decisions in Texas?“

-10. Child Custody Geographic Restrictions in Texas
+- Child Custody Geographic Restrictions in Texas

 Frequently Asked Questions